About the Author

 A serious adverse reaction is defined as any untoward medical occurrence that causes:

-• Requires hospitalization or increase time of hospitalization
+- Requires hospitalisation or increased time of hospitalisation.

 Special Situations

-Suspected adverse reactions which occur in infants following exposure to a medicinal product from breast milk should be reported
+Suspected adverse reactions that occur in infants following exposure to a medicinal product from breast milk should be reported.